dollplayer2501/angle_minus_five_degrees/README.md

 > [!IMPORTANT]
 > FIRST, YOU MUST COPY AND RENAME `./config-sample.lua` TO `./config.lua`, IF YOU WANT TO USE THIS THEME.

+> [!WARNING]
+> On September 9, 2023 (JST), I conducted a major review of the program structure.
+> As a result, this document contains many inaccurecies.
+> I will fix soon.

 ## Requirements, operating conditions